← My Learning Podcast

 Sarah

-As we wrap up, what's the single most important thing listeners should take from this conversation?
+As we wrap up, what's the single most important thing you want listeners to take from this conversation?

 Sarah